65536william/docspring-documentation/docs/guides/template-editor/field-data-types.md

 ## Image

-An _Image_ value can be a Base64 encoded image, or a URL where the image can be downloaded.
+An _Image_ value can be a Base64 encoded image, or a URL from which the image can be downloaded.

 _(Support for direct image uploads is coming soon.)_